ColorfulRen1/shoefinder-project/README.md

     ```

 Development notes
-- Data: `nike-shoes.json` is used by `script.js`  modify it to add or change products.
+- Data: `nike-shoes.json` is used by `index.js`  modify it to add or change products.
-- Sizing helpers: `data/sizingData.js` contains functions for size conversion/reference.
-- If you add images, place them in `assets/` and update paths in the JSON.
+- Review feature and link from 'nike-shoes.json' is located in 'shoe-detail.html'.

 Contributing
 - Fork, edit README or code, and open a PR.
 For quick fixes, submit an issue describing the change.